domenichelfenstein/oak-sessions/README.md

 ```
 \* this code is simplified and will not work perfectly
 (your browser usually performs Favicon requests, leading to a +2 increase
 every time you hit the F5 button).
-Use the example, or even better use Routers
+Use the code in the `examples` folder,
-to handle your requests.
+or even better use Routers to handle your requests.